Iran – Fars (Shiraz) October 13-16, 2019

 The winter side is small, much more austere and the one used for prayer.

 Vakil Bath.
-This is a lovely bath house with a large octagonal pool, massage room with a heated floor and a Jacuzzi.
-Wax figures surround the pool relating the culture of the time.
+This is a lovely bath house with a large octagonal pool, a massage room with a heated floor and a Jacuzzi.
+Wax figures surround the pool relating to the culture of the time.

 Arg of Karim Khan.
 This citadel is located in downtown Shiraz and was built in 1766-7 during the Zand dynasty as part of a complex.
 Rectangular in shape, resembles a medieval fortress combining military and residential architecture.
 It served as Karim Khan’s living quarters.
-The best architects and artists of the time and the best materials from other cities and abroad were used in the construction.Image result for Arg of Karim Khan
+The best architects and artists of the time and the best materials from other cities and abroad were used in the construction.

 It has a land area of 4,000 m2 with four 12m-high walls, 3m thick at the base.
 Four 14m round brick towers decorated with brick designs are on each corner.
 One tower has subsided and leans at an angle.
-The highlight for me were the windows with stained glass in intricate wood designs.
-Tile works depicting legendary tales were added at the entrance gate of the citadel during the Qajar Era.Image result for windows Arg of Karim Khan
+The highlight for me was the windows with stained glass in intricate wood designs.
+Tile works depicting legendary tales were added at the entrance gate of the citadel during the Qajar Era.

-During the Qajar period it was used as the governor’s seat.
-After the fall of the Qajar Dynasty it was converted into a prison and the paintings were plastered over.
+During the Qajar Period, it was used as the governor’s seat.
+After the fall of the Qajar Dynasty, it was converted into a prison and the paintings were plastered over.
 It was renovated starting in 1977 and is now a museum.

 Ali-Ebn-e-Hamzeh Shrine.
 Ali bin Hamza is a sacred figure for Shiites, the nephew of Shah e Cheragh, the 8th imam (one of the 12 imams of Shia Islam, of whom 11 are buried in Iraq and only one in Iran).
 He was a revolutionary leader objecting to the corruption and tyranny of the rulers.
 He was prosecuted by the caliph and fled to Shiraz in 805, but after staying hidden for a while, he was finally found and killed.
 Later on around 950, the local ruler built him a shrine that was later developed further.

 The present structure was built in the 19th century over the tomb, the latest of several earlier incarnations destroyed by earthquakes.
-Its two minarets and majestic tiled Shirazi exterior dome overlooks the surrounding cemetery.Image result for Ali-Ebn-e-Hamzeh Shrine.
+Its two minarets and majestic tiled Shirazi exterior dome overlook the surrounding cemetery.

 Inside you are served tea and cookies before entering the shrine.

 His tomb sits in the middle encased in by a metal grill under a massive dome surrounded by four side domes.
-Above the first meter of marble everything is a fantastic display of geometric mirror mosaic typical of Iranian Qajar shrines.
+Above the first meter of marble, everything is a fantastic display of geometric mirror mosaics typical of Iranian Qajar shrines.
 Some are faint yellow and green but it all appears a dazzling silver.
 Impressive stalactites decorate the domes.
 The wood jali windows and doors are completely lost in the brilliance of the place.
 Looking closely there are green mirror designs, blue script and black 5-sided stars but they too are lost in mirror work.
-Of all the “mirror” rooms I have seen in Iran so far, this beats them all.Image result for Ali-Ebn-e-Hamzeh Shrine.Image result for Ali-Ebn-e-Hamzeh Shrine.
+Of all the “mirror” rooms I have seen in Iran so far, this beats them all.

 It is treated like a mosque – women wear chador, you take your shoes off and the floor is covered in Persian carpet.
 About half of the shrine (with the mihrab) is closed off to tourists by a 2m screen.